The non-contact ignition system (Fig. 1) includes devices:

 Fig. 4.
 Electrical circuit diagram of a transistor switch

-The switch outputs are intended for:
+The switch pins are intended for:

 Emergency vibrator (Fig. 1)